 Consumers must have confidence in the taxpayer supported food safety system.
 This topic is on the mind of every Georgian.
 Agriculture is the largest segment of our economy.
-Georgia farmers must take advantage of opportunities in markets locally and abroad.
-An agency with such a wide spectrum of consumer protection and agricultural promotion responsibilities must be led in a way to foster trust, productivity, accountability and customer service.

 Gary would rather be referred to as Lydia's husband and Ward and Caroline's dad.
 Lydia teaches family and consumer science at Jackson County High School.
 Ward is an Agricultural Economics master's student at the University of Georgia.
 Caroline is a Junior at UGA majoring in Agricultural Communications.

 Gary began his career with the Georgia Farm Bureau in 1980 as a Field Representative, and later served as Coordinator for the State Young Farmer Program.
 Gary started a Washington Leadership program for young farmers in 1983, a program that still attracts young people to the federal legislative process today.